hroetsc/Seq2VecPep/README.md

 Execute the pipeline:
 `snakemake --use-conda -j <number of threads> -R <some rule, in case you want to re-run anything>`
 If you are done, type: `conda deactivate` to return to your base environment.

+Note: The python scripts (`skip_gram_NN_1.py` and `skip_gram_NN_2.py` are executed in different environments which are specified in the rule's conda argument).

 ## hyperparameters ##
 - `threads`: self-explanatory.
 The number of threads used by the pipeline.
 Note that the Snakemake `-j` flag is dominant over this hyperparameter.